The Single Euro Payments Area (SEPA) is an EU initiative to harmonise payments across the Eurozone.

 GoCardless is the online Direct Debit specialist.
 Merchants can collect and manage their SEPA Direct Debit payments from any of the countries in the SEPA zone, using our online dashboard or simple REST API.

-To find out more about collecting Direct Debit payments across Europe, or to register your interest with GoCardless, check out our borderless payments page.
+To find out more about collecting Direct Debit payments across Europe, or to register your interest with GoCardless, check out our international payments page.